simoneacker/Shorecrest-Connect/README.md

 ## How to Contribute

-To contribute to this project, please follow this [guide] https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/.
+To contribute to this project, please follow this [guide](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).

 ## Change-log (by version)